OpenSILEX/docs-community-dev/docs/localInstallation.md

 ##### Apache Tomcat installation

-To have a better control over the installation of Tomcat you will install tomcat from sources files (e.g. tar.gz archive).
+To have a better control over the installation of Tomcat you will install Tomcat from sources files (e.g. tar.gz archive).

 You can download Tomcat9.0 archive, core distribution, [tomcat.apache.org](https://tomcat.apache.org/download-90.cgi).